nagygr/readit/README.md

 The following steps are needed:

+1.	change to the root directory of the project (`transcript`)
+2.	clone the repository above
+	-	it will create a directory called `tessdata` and place the contents of the repository there

+OR

 1.	create a directory called `tessdata`
-2.	clone the repository above or download its contents and place the `traineddata` files for the required languages in `tessdata`
+2.	download the contents of the repository above (or just the `tessdata` files of the languages that you would like to work with) and place the `traineddata` files for the required languages in `tessdata`

 ## Usage